siemiatj/algorithms/README.md

 # Algorithms and other programming problems

-This repository contains a variety of different algorithms and solutions that I've created over the years for various reasons - work, interviews, refreshing knowledge or just for fun.
+This repository contains a list of different algorithms and solutions that I've created over the years for various reasons - work, interviews, refreshing knowledge or just for fun.
 For solutions to `Algorithms: Design and Analysis, Part 1` course problems go [here]().
+You can find most of them here, but some were extracted as separate projects.

 ## Problems